xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

        - The fixed ratio between the master clock and the bit clock.
      * - *MODE*
        - The mode - either |I2S| or left justified.
+     * - *NUM_DATA_BITS*
+       - The number of bits in a data word; this is usually 32, but can be adjusted for legacy applications.

-The *MCLK_BCLK_RATIO* should be such that 64 bits can be output by the bit clock at the data rate of the |I2S| signal.
+The *MCLK_BCLK_RATIO* should be such that twice the number of data bits can be output by the bit clock at the data rate of the |I2S| signal.
 For example, a 24.576MHz master clock with a ratio of 8 gives a bit clock at 3.072MHz.
-This bit clock can output 64 bits at a frequency of 48kHz - which is the underlying rate of the data.
+This bit clock can output 64 bits at a frequency of 48kHz - which with a data word bit length of 32 is the underlying rate of the data.

 The master signals data transfer should occur by a transition on the *LRCLK* wire.
 There are two supported modes for |I2S|.
 In *I2S mode*